Sp4c3m4nS/Sp4c3m4nS/README.md

 ### ⚙️ What I'm Currently Doing
 Researching **DoS exploitation in Mobile Systems** in the **[SNMS Lab](https://www.cse.msu.edu/~ghtu/research-projects.html)**<br/>
-Developing a great community at the **Spartan State Security Team** as the Chairman of the club Creating projects integrating AI and Security in the **[MSU AI Club](https://www.msuaiclub.com/)**<br/>
+Developing a great community at the **Spartan State Security Team** as the Chairman of the club<br/>
+Creating projects integrating AI and Security in the **[MSU AI Club](https://www.msuaiclub.com/)**<br/>

 ### ⚙️ Contact Me